The clinical use of blood and blood products is appropriate, and strategies are used to reduce the risks associated with transfusion.

 Useful resources include:

-- Australian Red Cross Lifeblood transfusion (7.6, 7.7 and 7.8) - the website provides information for clinicians on a range of blood related topics.
+- Australian Red Cross Lifeblood (7.6, 7.7 and 7.8) - the website provides information for clinicians on a range of blood related topics.

 - Prophylactic use of RhD immunoglobulin for RhD negative women: RhD immunoglobulin administered to pregnant RhD negative women can help prevent haemolytic disease of the fetus and newborn.